Cyrken/html-css/accessibility/accessibility-research-topics.md

 # Accessibility

-Form into 8 groups; each group will be assigned an accessibility topic.
+Form into pairs; each group will be assigned an accessibility topic.

 ## Topics